kshan27/little-lemon-restaurent/README.md

 This course consists of four modules:

 1. Little Lemon Restaurent Home page / Landing page.

-    * Home page consist of 3 sections Header, Main section and Footer.
+    * Home page consists of 3 sections: Header, Main section and Footer.
-    * Header consists of restaurent logo and navigation menu.
+    * Header consists of the restaurant logo and navigation menu.
-    * The main section consists sub sections which promotes the brand, showing restarent special recepies, customers feedback and core values.
+    * The main section consists of subsections which promote the brand, showing restaurant special recipes, customers feedback and core values.
-    * The Footer consist Logo, some useful links, social media links to follow and Contact details.
+    * The Footer consists of Logo, some useful links, social media links to follow and Contact details.

 2. Online Table reservation feature to book a table in advanced date.